kanyeishere/toxic-comment-classification/README.md

 A trial to train another LSTM model to generate new data to balance the training dataset and supplement the imcomplete text in test dataset: glove_bi-lstm_data_generation.ipynb

+!!Note: Because there are too many result tables, we merge them together and make some comparoision graph in readme.md.
+Please check the results and related analysis here.
+Thanks

 ## Data statistics:

 <img width="245" alt="image" src="https://user-images.githubusercontent.com/82253442/182348639-77ac8531-2f48-4b64-8c86-5c516ea616d8.png">